danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 ## Basic

-WebsScrapBook has 3 levels of configuration:
+WebScrapBook has 3 levels of configuration:

 * default: written in the source code
 * user: at "~/.wsbconfig"